MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-Z-Toxic-Hazardous-Substances/section-1926.1101.md

 (F) Name and exposure of the employees whose exposures are represented.

-(iii) The employer shall maintain this record for at least thirty (30) years, in accordance with 29 CFR 1910.33.
+(iii) The employer shall maintain this record for at least thirty (30) years, in accordance with § 1910.1020 of this chapter

-(3) *Medical surveillance.* (i) The employer shall establish and maintain an accurate record for each employee subject to medical surveillance by paragraph (m) of this section, in accordance with 29 CFR 1910.33.
+(3) *Medical surveillance.* (i) The employer shall establish and maintain an accurate record for each employee subject to medical surveillance by paragraph (m) of this section, in accordance with § 1910.1020 of this chapter.

 (ii) The record shall include at least the following information: